nboldhq/docs/src/api/webhooks.md

 # Webhooks Reference

 **ABSTACT**
-Webhooks enable organizations to trigger automated operations outside of the SalesTim platform, such as in a custom application, or in an automation tool such as Power Automate or Zapier.
+Webhooks enable organizations to trigger automated operations outside of the nBold platform, such as in a custom application, or in an automation tool such as Power Automate or Zapier.

 ---